LamininSolutions/mfsql-connector/source/procedures/spMFObjectTypeUpdateClassIndex.rst

     - When set to 1 it will get the object versions for all class tables
   @MFTableName
     - Class table name to perform the update for a single table
+  @isIncremental
+   - Default = 0 (No)
+   - when set to 1 the varsions will be updated from the last date that the MFauditHistory was updated for the class
   @ProcessBatch_ID
     - Process batch id to manage to logging process
   @Debug (optional)